VDorchester is an online writer with interests in technology and music.

-I used Blender 2.67 for this tutorial which came with the 3D Printing Toolbox.
-To make sure the toolbox is enabled in Blender, go under file, open up the user preferences, click addons, search for "3D Print Toolbox", and click the little check box to enable it.
+For this tutorial, I used Blender 2.67, which comes with the 3D Printing Toolbox.
+To make sure the toolbox is enabled in Blender, go to File, open up the User Preferences, click Add-ons, search for "3D Print Toolbox", and click the little check box to enable it.

 This tutorial is currently for models that are only one color.

 When we are done, we will upload our model to a website called Shapeways.
-Shapeways is 3D printing service that prints your 3D models and ships them to you.
+Shapeways is a 3D printing service that prints your 3D models and ships them to you.
 However, they charge by the volume of the model in cubic centimeters, so we need to make sure that our models are down to scale.
-You wouldn't want to try to print a model that's 2 x 2 x 2 meters because that would cost a lot of money, and not even be possible on most printers.
+You wouldn't want to try to print a model that's 2 x 2 x 2 meters because that would cost a lot of money, and may not even be possible on most printers.
 Shapeways also charges by material, so a model printed in solid silver will be a lot more expensive than a model printed in plastic.
-Here is a list of materials and prices you can look at to estimate the volume that you should shoot for in order to save some money.

 Once your scene is in metric units, make sure the object is selected and press "N" to open up the toolbar on the right.
 Under dimensions, scale down the object to however small you want.
 I used 5 x 5 x 5 cm (actually type "5cm" in the box and it will recognize the cm, or use decimals since it's in meters by default. .01 meters = 1cm).
 However, you might notice that when you zoom in the object starts to disappear.
 This is because the camera can not currently see objects as small as we just made ours.
 To fix this, scroll down in the toolbar to where it says "Clip" (under the 'View' tab), and set the start to a very small number; I usually do 1cm.
 Now, you will see models until you get 1cm away from their surface in blender.